 Measure the pads you currently use.
 Go ahead grab a ruler and a new pad you would normally use.
 Make sure it’s fresh and one you would find comfortable with and measure the length and width.
 If you have any pads that are uncomfortable or that you don’t like note the reason for that, are they too long? short? puffy?
 This will give you a good idea of the size of pad you want for your cloth pads.

 Purchase a variety to start with.
 This ensures that you will get to try out multiple types, styles, and fits.
 I personally recommend Tree Hugger Cloth Pads, you can find their online store here.
-I love their bamboo topped night pads.
-But they also have cotton and
+I love their cotton topped night pads as they feel just like you are only wearing underwear.
+But they also have bamboo and minky and offer a variety of sizes plus adding an extra snap for narrower underwear.

 Final Thoughts on Cloth Pads for Beginners